 One of the most significant issues that museums face when developing a brand is a lack of audience focus.

 It’s impossible to be everything to everyone, but more often than not, museums want their branding to appeal equally to audiences ranging from young family to retired people.

 It’s important to step back and think about which groups you want to prioritise, and what messages will work for them.

 If you do have a broader target audience in mind, what do they have in common?
 And what messages will resonate across these groups?

 5. Don’t expect your museum logo to do all the work.

 Once you understand what your museum stands for it’s time to develop your logo or brand identity.

 The logo should be simple, clean and uncluttered while getting across the essence of your institution.
 I find it helpful to look at brand vision and use this as a lens through which I judge which design works best.

-Remember that your logo will rarely appear on its own, so it doesn’t need to illustrate everything your museum offers museum.
+Remember that your museum logo will rarely appear on its own, so it doesn’t need to illustrate everything your museum offers museum.

 6. Develop your museum’s brand voice